Job Costing Software for Small Contractors

 | Invoices | What are we billing the client? |

-QuickBooks can help with accounting and project costing when data is entered correctly.
-QuickAdmin helps contractors build the job workflow first, then keep estimates, invoices, purchase orders, bills, and client documents more organized before accounting review.
+A contractor really needs both: business-level accounting and job-level visibility.
+QuickBooks handles accounting and project costing well when the data is entered correctly, while QuickAdmin helps you build the job workflow first, keeping estimates, invoices, purchase orders, bills, and client documents organized before they ever reach accounting review.

 Common job costing mistakes to avoid

-Job costing only works if the data is clean.
+Job costing only works when the underlying data is clean, so steer clear of these common traps.

 Mistake 1: Not creating a job for every project